jarradbattaglia/CloudNativeSE/api-design-part2/api-design-part2.md

   "vote_history": [list_of_votes_structure (use url for ids of polls) like /polls/456 if they voted here] "links": [
       { "ref": "self", "href": "/voters/123",  }
-      {"ref": "voter_history", "href" "/voters/123/polls",}
+      {"ref": "add_vote", "href" "/voters/123/polls",}
-      {"ref": "add_vote", "href": "/votes", }
+      {"ref": "register_vote", "href": "/votes", }
       {"ref": "polls", "href": "/polls" }
   ]
 }
 ```

-We use the uniform API from the google cloud video to give the client more information everywhere!
-First the ID needs to print out its own path as thats something we can look up and most hypermedia seems to also have a "self", but also for something like the voters, they may want to get the polls they have voted on and the place where they can vote on a poll.
+We use the uniform API from the google cloud video to give the client more information about the API at any place, where that info could be used!
+First the ID needs to print out its own path as thats something we can look up and most hypermedia seems to also have a "self" reference in its links section.
+But also for something like the voters, they may want to get the polls they have voted on, the place where they can vote on a poll, or add a vote registration (`/votes`).
+Now also in hypermedia, the state and flow of what the user is doing changes what gets returned, for instance if we deleted a resource, instead of returning self, we could do `add_voter` or something similar (more complex application might do things like this better).

-Next the votes API change would do something similar with its 3 ids that it carries, say i retrieved a list of votes done (`GET /votes`), it might look like the below:
+Next the votes API change would do something similar with its 3 ids that it carries, say i retrieved a list of votes registered (`GET /votes`), it might look like the below:

 ```
 [